 Office of Inclusion and Diversity Engagement

-The Office of Inclusion and Diversity Engagement in the College of IST serves and advocates for underrepresented minorities, including gender, gender identity, race, ethnicity, sexual orientation, age, ability, religious affiliation, and veteran status.
+The Office of Inclusion and Diversity Engagement in the College of IST serves and advocates for individuals from underrepresented backgrounds, including gender, gender identity, race, ethnicity, sexual orientation, age, ability, religious affiliation, and veteran status.

 Specifically, we aim to:

-- recruit and retain students, faculty, and staff from underrepresented groups, including women
+- recruit and retain students, faculty, and staff from underrepresented backgrounds, including women

 - serve as the focal point for developing diversity initiatives across the college and promoting the value of inclusive community